 F: I know there’s a strong history of people of color living in Appalachia that often gets erased.
 That feels like such a loss.

-L: Oh yeah.
-Down in the area, oh, the southeastern part of Ohio, just beyond Athens University, there was a community of African American families, if you can go there...if you can find it, you can see the foundations of the houses use wood from so long ago.
-And the people living there have such a history.
-The community established by Appalachians in the items from the 1800s, going along the trails of the underground railroad and getting across the ohio river.
-There are markers for it.
+L: Oh, yeah.
+Down in the area, oh, the southeastern part of Ohio, just beyond Athens University, there was a community of African American families.
+If you can go there...if you can find it, you can see the foundations of the houses from so long ago, and the people living there have such a history.
+The community established by Appalachians in the 1800s—going along the trails of the underground railroad and getting across the Ohio river—there are markers for it.
 And some people don’t know anything about it, even living in that area of Southeast Ohio.
-I like to try those more obscure stores from the trails of the Underground Railroad and share those with them.
-Just to share a little.
+I like to try those more obscure stories from the trails of the Underground Railroad and share those with them, just to share a little.
 There is more to history than what’s in the books.
 More than what’s written down.